 The SE exam is an open-book exam.
 You are allowed to bring reference materials to the exam, provided they are bound and remain bound during the exam.
 Loose paper may be bound with ring binders, brads, plastic snap binders, spiral-bound notebooks, and screw posts—but not with staples.
 Sticky notes and flags are permitted only when they remain attached to book pages.

 The morning sections of both components, which consist of multiple-choice items, are machine graded.
 A percentage of answer sheets are manually verified to ensure accuracy.
 The afternoon sections of both components consist of constructed response (essay) items; these responses are graded by teams of subject-matter experts using an agreed-upon solution and scoring plan.
-Each response is graded by two subject-matter experts; a third grader is used when needed.
+Each response is graded by two subject-matter experts; a third expert is used when needed.